 At its core, skincare is a preventive measure.
 Establishing a consistent skincare routine involves cleansing, moisturizing, and protecting the skin from environmental factors.
 These practices are essential for maintaining a healthy skin barrier, which acts as a shield against pollutants, bacteria, and other external aggressors.
 By fortifying the skin barrier, skincare contributes to overall health, preventing issues such as infections and irritations.

 Hydration is a key aspect of both skincare and wellness.
 Properly moisturized skin not only feels smoother but also functions optimally.
-Dehydrated skin is more prone to issues like dryness, flakiness, and even accelerated aging.
+Dehydrated skin is more prone to issues like dryness, flakiness, and even accelerated ageing.
 By incorporating moisturizers and hydrating products into a skincare routine, individuals support the skin’s ability to retain moisture, promoting a healthy and radiant complexion.

 Sun protection is another critical element of skincare that directly aligns with wellness.
-Exposure to harmful UV rays can lead to skin damage, premature aging, and an increased risk of skin cancer.
+Exposure to harmful UV rays can lead to skin damage, premature ageing, and an increased risk of skin cancer.
 Applying sunscreen regularly helps safeguard the skin from these adverse effects, contributing to both the short-term appearance and long-term health of the skin.

 Furthermore, skincare plays a role in self-care and mental well-being.
 The act of engaging in a skincare routine can be a calming and therapeutic experience.
 Taking a few moments each day to care for your skin fosters a sense of self-love and mindfulness, contributing positively to your overall mental health.